JacobCallahan/Hussh/README.md

 # Disclaimer
 This is a VERY early project that should not be used in production code!
-There isn't even proper exception handling, so try/except won't work.
+There isn't even proper exception handling, so expect some Rust panics to fall through.
 With that said, try it out and let me know your thoughts!

 # Future Features